jmorvay/Frinx-docs/FRINX_ODL_Distribution/FRINX_Features_User_Guide/cli/cli-service-module.md

     }
   }

-Now issue a request, but in the URL instead of using node id, use <node-id>-dry-rung e.g. IOS1-dry-run.
+Now issue a request, but in the URL instead of using node id, use node-id-dry-run e.g. IOS1-dry-run.

 ## Supported devices